García-Gómez P and Valiente M. (2020). Tumor vascularization. Elsevier.

 Er E et al. Nature Cell Biology.
 (2018).

-We envision that exploiting vascular co-option is a unique opportunity to develop innovative strategie to prevent metastasis from happening.
+We envision that exploiting vascular co-option is a valuable strategy to prevent metastasis.